Kellton LogoHome

 How to build a recommendation system with Neo4j

 Modern applications now rely on recommendation systems to power personalized suggestions that enhance user experiences.
-Companies like Netflix, Amazon, and Spotify have demonstrated the tremendous value of well-implemented recommendation engines, with Netflix estimating that their recommendation system saves them $1 billion annually in customer retention.
+Companies like Netflix, Amazon, and Spotify have demonstrated the tremendous value of well-implemented recommendation engines, with Netflix estimating that its recommendation system saves it $1 billion annually in customer retention costs.
 In this article, we'll explore how to use Neo4j, a leading graph database, to create a simple yet effective recommendation system.

 Understanding recommendation systems